csvance/armchair-expert/README.md

 This branch is a complete refactoring of armchair-expert and is in no way complete or stable!

 ## About
-Armchair Expert is a chatbot for Discord inspired by old Markov chain IRC bots like PyBorg.
+Armchair Expert is a chatbot inspired by old Markov chain IRC bots like PyBorg.
 It regurgitates what it learns from you in unintentionally hilarious ways.

 ## Features
 - Learns from Discord chat and replies randomly or when mentioned, relating what it has learned to your message.